backupbrew/switchbrew/NCM services.md

 0x10-sized entry.

 With some NcaIDs this may return 0 with an all-zero output entry.
 This seems to be the case for most/all (?)
 NandSystem NcaIds?
+This seems to be only usable with NcaIds which have [type](NCA.md "wikilink") 1 or 4.

 | Offset | Size | Description            |
 | ------ | ---- | ---------------------- |